 On the surface of it the Xiaomi Mi 4 looks like it’s predecessor, the Mi3, but it is NOTHING like it.
-The original was/is a fine, mono display smart band which my wife LOVES, but the Mi 4 is a full colour model while still retaining the best part of a month battery life - 20 according to Xiaomi and I went WAY past that with some very enthusiastic use including downloading hundreds of watch-faces - the band has hardly been off my wrist (now including swimming in the sea and taking showers) and I’ve only just charged it as the battery was showing 18%.
+The original was/is a fine, mono display smart band which my wife LOVES, but the Mi 4 is a full colour model while still retaining the best part of a month battery life – 20 days according to Xiaomi and straight away I went WAY past that with some very enthusiastic use including downloading hundreds of watch-faces – the band has hardly been off my wrist (now including swimming in the sea and taking showers) and I’ve fully charged it only twice since I bought it -well over a month ago..